fleetdm/fleet/handbook/engineering/README.md

 > We prefer the term engineering-initiated stories over technical debt because the user story format helps keep us focused on our users and contributors.

 ### Manage release branches
-Every three weeks, we release a minor version of Fleet from the `main` branch.
+Every three weeks, release a minor version of Fleet from the `main` branch.

-Every week between minor releases, we release a patch release with fixes for released bugs.
+Every week between minor releases, release a patch release with fixes for released bugs.

-When the next release is a patch, we create a patch branch off the latest tagged release of Fleet.
-We merge released bug fixes directly into the target patch branch to avoid merge conflicts later in the release cycle.
-After merging into the patch branch, a PR is submitted to `main` containing the same fix and resolving any merge conflicts.
+When the next release is a patch, create a patch branch off the latest tagged release of Fleet.
+Merge released bug fixes directly into the target patch branch to avoid merge conflicts later in the release cycle.
+After merging into the patch branch, submit a PR to `main` containing the same fix and resolve any merge conflicts.

 > It is the responsibility of the person merging the fix into the patch branch to make sure the fix is also merged into `main`.